loic-prieto/4xframework/4x-plugin-civilization/src/main/doc/resources.md

 To extract a resource from the map, a city has to build specific public works.
 For example: a mine, a farm, an oil rig.

 These public works may be built both on cities and colonies.

+The extractive/transformative buildings will produce a fixed amount of resource that can be increased by other buildings, better tech, more manpower.

+##